Starting August 1, 2025, the State Hall will open daily at 9 a.m.

 Journals

-The journals (about 4100 different titles) are an important source for the history of the planned languages and Esperanto movements.
+The journals are an important source for the history of the planned languages and Esperanto movements.
 You can also read numerous historical journals online.

 Lifetime and posthumous bequests